M. Ramesh Reddy: Film career

 M. Ramesh Reddy started his career as a film producer in 2017 with his film Uppu Huli Khara.
 In the name of Tejaswini Enterprises, he produced 2017's Musical Hit film PaddeHuli, which is a remake of the 2017 Tamil film Meesaya Murukku.
 The film starred Nishvika Naidu, Shreyas Manju and directed by Guru Deshpande.

 Ramesh Reddy produced Nathicharami in 2018 with actors Sruthi Hariharan and Sanchari Vijay.
 In 2019, Reddy produced Padde Huli.
 Then he released a film titled 100 with Dr Ramesh Aravind in 2021.

 After the series of commercial failures, Ramesh Reddy produced Gaalipata 2 the sequel of the classic & musical hit Gaalipata.
 The film was considered as 2022's blockbuster with record breaking collections.
 The film was directed by Yograj Bhat and starred with Ganesh, Anant Nag, Diganth and Pawan Kumar.

-Later, he remade Nathicharami in Malayalam titled Neerja in 2023.
+Later, he remade Nathicharami in Malayalam titled Neeraja in 2023.
 He also remade 100 as Dil Hai Grey with Urvashi Rautela for Hindi Language in 2023.

 In 2023 & 2024, he is producing a Pan Indian Movie titled "45" directed by Arjun Janya starring Dr. Shiva Rajkumar, Dr. Upendra & Raj B Shetty.
 The film budget is set to 100+ crores and shall release in Kannada, Tamil, Telugu & Malayalam.